-Steph Bernell is associate dean of the Graduate School.
+Steph Bernell is an associate dean of the Graduate School.
 She has taught over 80 courses at Oregon State, primarily in the areas of health policy and health economics.

 Peter Betjemann is an associate professor of English and director of the School of Writing, Literature and Film in OSU’s College of Liberal Arts.
 He teaches U.S. literature, specializing in the timeframe of 1789-1900.

-Sherm Bloomer is director of the Office of Budget and Fiscal Planning and a professor of geology and geophysics.
-He oversees development of OSU’s Education and General Fund budget, fiscal planning and tuition rate projections.
+Sherm Bloomer is the director of the Office of Budget and Fiscal Planning and a professor of geology and geophysics.
+He oversees the development of OSU’s Education and General Fund budget, fiscal planning and tuition rate projections.
 Previously, he served as dean of the College of Science and taught undergraduate and graduate students for 22 years.